v4iv/theleakycauldronblog/src/pages/blog/awesome-moments-from-avengers-infinity-war.md

 ## \`\`...We have a Hulk!\`\`

 The classic line from The Avengers!
-After tasting what Stark mean't when he said "We have a Hulk", finally Loki got to say it.
+After tasting what Stark meant when he said "We have a Hulk", finally Loki got to say it.

 ## Space Squidward